kantarcise/notebook/Success/Spirit/readme.md

 [People thought I was dying.](https://www.youtube.com/shorts/gMMmOgwa-u8)

 ---

-## People think this is for entertainment.
+## People think this is for entertainment. - Pain

 [You grow to the proportion of the weight you decide to take on voluntarily](https://www.youtube.com/shorts/Eohafc4-V0Q)

 ---
 ## Consistency

 [Common beliefs, common values.](https://www.youtube.com/watch?v=UZTyvbmW92M)

 ---
 ## The Forgetting Curve

 [The simple reason for reviews](https://methodsof.com/blog/the-ebbinghaus-forgetting-curve/)